MarcelAdityaPamungkas/MarcelAdityaPamungkas/README.md

 # Call Me Marcel!
 I am an undergraduate student, majoring in Mathematics at Universitas Gadjah Mada.
 I love to work with data.
 I am eager to pursue my career to become a data analyst, data scientist, or machine learning.
 I have strong foundation at using data analyst tools such as Python, Spreadsheets, and SQL along with machine learning tools such as TensorFlow and Keras.
 I also love to work with details and structured projects.

 I have graduated from Bangkit Academy 2024 Batch 1, earning the top 10% best graduate in machine learning path.
-Currently, I'm active as contributor to coding scholarship as facilitaor or instructor.
+Currently, I'm active as contributor to coding scholarship as facilitator or instructor.
 * I became a Business Intelligence Facilitator at Google Career Certificates x Telkom 2024 Batch 1.
 * I became an Intermediate-level Machine Learning Facilitator at DBS Foundation Coding Camp 2024.
 * Currently, I'm active as Expert-level Machine Learning Instructor at DBS Foundation Coding Camp 2024.